-• prepayment of approximately \$3.3 million in principal amount of the term loan under our senior credit facility from the proceeds of this offering.
+• redemption of approximately \$61.3 million in principal amount of our senior subordinated notes from the proceeds of this offering.

 Common stock reflects-

 • The issuance of 4,687,500 shares of common stock, \$0.01 par value, excluding 703,125 shares of common stock that may be sold by us if the underwriters choose to exercise in full their option to purchase additional shares and 4,344,193 shares reserved for issuance under our 2003 Equity Incentive Plan.